-The Finance Director for the Agency determines by a need to know/work related requirement, which office staff member are authorized to use the system.
-Individuals entering data in the system, have usernames and passwords, provided by the Department of Treasury, ensures the security of the data.
+The Chief Security Officer for the Agency determines by a need to know/work related requirement, which office staff member are authorized to use the system.
+Individuals entering data in the system, have usernames and passwords, ensures the security of the data.